Organizational capacity and profit shifting, 2024.

 PUBLICATIONS

-Personnel Management and School Productivity: evidence from India (conditionally accepted at the Economic Journal)
+Personnel Management and School Productivity: evidence from India, 2024.

 with R. Lemos and K. Muralidharan

 This paper uses new data to study school management and productivity in India.
-We report four main results.
-First, management quality in public schools is low, and ~2σ below high-income countries with comparable data.
+We report five main results.
+First, management quality in public schools is low, and ∼2 standard deviations below high-income countries with comparable data.
 Second, private schools have higher management quality, driven by much stronger people management.
-Third, people management quality is correlated with both independent measures of teaching practice, as well as school productivity measured by student value added.
-Fourth, private school teacher pay is positively correlated with teacher effectiveness, and better-managed private schools are more likely to retain more effective teachers.
-Neither pattern is seen in public schools.
+Third, people management quality is correlated with independent measures of teaching practice, as well as school productivity measured by student value added.
+Fourth, better-managed schools have lower variation in within-school teacher effectiveness and higher levels of minimum teacher effectiveness.
+Fifth, consistent with better people management, teacher pay in private schools is positively correlated with teacher effectiveness, whereas we find no such correlation in public schools.

-The effect of preserving job matches during a crisis
+The effect of preserving job matches during a crisis, 2023.

 with M. Bennedsen, B. Larsen and I. Schmutte